getkeops/keops/doc/index.rst

 Kernel Operations on the GPU, with autodiff, without memory overflows
 ---------------------------------------------------------------------

 The KeOps library lets you compute generic reductions of **large 2d arrays** whose entries are given by a mathematical formula.
-It combines a tiled reduction scheme with a symbolic differentiation engine, and can be used through Matlab, NumPy or PyTorch backends.
+It combines a tiled reduction scheme with an automatic differentiation engine, and can be used through Matlab, NumPy or PyTorch backends.
 It is perfectly suited to the computation of **Kernel dot products** and the associated gradients, even when the full kernel matrix does *not* fit into the GPU memory.